 2. Every person that is giving an application has to furnish a report of a search in the time that is prescribed by the authorities.
-The applicant can also request the Director-General to refer his application a examiner who shall do the require examination with due regard to the description and the drawings, if any, and furnish a report to the Director-General within the prescribed period. for the purposes of the search the examiner shall make reference to every documentation on prior art available to him.
+The applicant can also request the Director-General to refer his application to an examiner who shall do the required examination with due regard to the description and the drawings, if any, and furnish a report to the Director-General within the prescribed period. for the purposes of the search, the examiner shall make reference to every documentation on prior art available to him.

 Following are not patentable:

-On examining the Patent application, when Director General is convinced that the Patent fulfils all the requirements as specified in the statute, then the applicant is issued a certificate for grant of the patent together with a copy of the patent documents including the search report.
-The grant of Patent, shall then be published in published in the Gazette.
+On examining the Patent application, when Director-General is convinced that the Patent fulfills all the requirements as specified in the statute, then the applicant is issued a certificate for grant of the patent together with a copy of the patent documents including the search report.
+The grant of Patent shall then be published in the Gazette.

-Section 99 provides that the Court may on the application of any person showing a legitimate interest, or of any Competent Authority including the Director-General, to which the owner of the patent and every assignee, licensee or sub-licensee on record shall be made party, declare the patent null and void on any one or more of the following grounds :—
+Section 99 provides that the Court may on the application of any person showing a legitimate interest, or of any Competent Authority including the Director-General, to which the owner of the patent and every assignee, licensee or sub-licensee on record shall be made a party, declare the patent null and void on any one or more of the following grounds:—

 a) subject not being an invention and do not satisfy with the requirement as per the Patent Act of Sri Lanka